petervanderdoes/AVH-Extended-Categories/readme.txt

 Translations:
 * Czech - Čeština (cs_CZ) in Launchpad by Dirty Mind - http://dirtymind.ic.cz
-* Spanish - Español (es_ES) in Launchpad
+* Spanish - EspaÃ±ol (es_ES) in Launchpad
 * Italian - Italiano (it_IT) in Launchpad - Gianni Diurno - http://gidibao.net
-* French - Français (fr_FR) in Launchpad - BeAlCoSt - http://www.aclanester56.com/
+* French - FranÃ§ais (fr_FR) in Launchpad - BeAlCoSt - http://www.aclanester56.com/

 == Installation ==

 The AVH Extended Categories Widgets can be installed in 3 easy steps:

-1. Unzip the extended-categories-widget archive and put the directory "extended-categories-widget" into your "plugins" folder (wp-content/plugins/).
+1. Unzip the extended-categories-widget archive and put the directory "extended-categories-widget" into your "plug-ins" folder (wp-content/plugins/).

-1. Activate the plugin
+1. Activate the plug-in

 1. Go to the Presentation/Appearance->Widgets page and drag the widget into the sidebar of your choice.
 Configuration of the widget is done like all other widgets.